The beauty of entrepreneurship is that it’s the opposite of conformity. If you’re just like everyone else then you blend into the crowd.

 - Considered second best

-This entrepreneur is concerned with understanding all aspects of a business before starting.
+This entrepreneur is concerned with understanding all aspects of a business before creating an LLC.

 They’re the ones who talk to customers, do deep dives into their market, and employ customer development strategies.
 They’re thorough and meticulous.
 Of course, everyone is supposed to do this but few do.